Get E-Book

 server.listen('/tmp/nodebook.sock');

-The TCP forms produce an AddressInfo object after binding.
-The path form returns the path string from server.address().
-Your code should branch on the endpoint type when it needs to publish or log the address.
+The TCP forms return an AddressInfo object from server.address() after binding.
+The path form returns the path string.
+Code that supports both endpoint types should branch on the returned shape -

 const address = server.address();